LDeYoung17/megaline-new-plan-practicum/README.md

 <h2>Plans for updates</h2>

-I need to change the heading on the sanity check section.
+Change the heading on the sanity check section using HTML headers to be clear and concise about what the section accomplishes.

 <h2>Sample Model Predictions</h2>